AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

 In Campaign Web User Interface, you can select and event-type already created or create directly your event-type in this configuration page.

 ![](assets/transactional-event-type.png){zoomable="yes"}

+>[!CAUTION]
+>
+>If you select an event type that is currently being used by another transactional message, it will trigger the two messages.
+For best practices, **we highly recommend linking ONE event type to only ONE transactional message.**

 ## Add offers to your transactional messages {#transactional-offers}